Bonsai: Gradient-free Graph Condensation for Node Classification: Experiments

-\textbf{Distillation efficiency:} Fig.~\ref{fig:time} presents the time consumed by \name and other baselines.
+Table.~\ref{tab:time} presents the time consumed by \name and other baselines.
 We note that while \name is CPU-bound, all other algorithms are GPU-bound.
-Despite being CPU-bound, \name, on average, is more than $22$-times faster than the closest baseline \gdem. \gdem has a quadratic time complexity due to being reliant on eigen decomposition.
-In contrast, \name is linear to the number of nodes and edges in the graph.
-In addition, all three baselines require training on the full dataset. \gdem incurs a smaller cost by training an MLP solely on node attributes to predict node labels as a pre-processing step.
-However, \gcond and \gcsr perform full \gnn training on the entire training set.
-This approach essentially negates the purpose of graph distillation, as it involves the very computational burden we aim to avoid. \gcond is marginally faster than full training due to employing some \gcn-specific optimizations that outperform the native \gcn implementation available in PyG v2.3.1, which we use for full dataset training.
-Due to the same reason, \gcsr, although performing full-dataset training 100 times, does not incur a 100-fold increase in running time. \looseness=-1
+Despite being CPU-bound, \name, on average, is more than $7$-times faster than the fastest baseline \exgc.
+In addition, all baselines require training on the full dataset.
+This algorithm design shows up in the running times where the condensation time is higher than the full dataset training time, negating the very purpose of graph condensation.
+More worryingly, the condensation process of all algorithms, except \name, have higher carbon emissions than training on the full dataset (See Table~\ref{tab:carbon} in Appendix).

-\textbf{\bf Training efficiency: } Fig.~\ref{fig:traintime} presents the training times on the three largest distilled datasets in Flickr, Ogbn-arxiv and Flickr.
-Results on other datasets are presented in \cref{fig:training_times_all_dataset,fig:training_times_all_dataset_one,fig:training_times_all_dataset_three} in the App.
-Two key patterns emerge. \name is faster across all architectures and datasets.
-Second, the gap between \name and the baselines increase with increase in distilled dataset size.
-This is explained from the property that all baselines generate a fully connected weighted graph.
-Hence, the $L$-hop neighborhood of a node is significantly larger leading to higher computation and storage requirements.
-In contrast, through PPR, \name sparsifies the graph by pruning the nodes with small impacts on embeddings of exemplars.

 \textbf{Component-wise analysis:} We discuss the individual time consumption by each component of \name in App.~\ref{app:drilldown}.